ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 ### Cancellation via explicit job

 In applications, objects with lifecycles launch coroutines performing asynch operations.
 The coroutines must be cancelled on object destruction, else memory leaks.
-Creat a parent [Job] tied to the objects lifecycle, and create new jobs with [`Job()`][Job] factory function with the parents context.
-Call the parent's [Job.cancel] to terminate the children.
+Create a parent [Job] tied to the objects lifecycle, and create new jobs with the parents context using [`Job()`][Job] factory function.
+Call the parent's [Job.cancel] to terminate both it, and it's children.

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {